Fractures: Types And Treatments

 - Severe and immediate pain.

 - Visible deformity of the ankle joint (bone looks dislocated or protrudes through the skin).

 Both an ankle fracture and severe ankle sprain will produce immediate pain and swelling at the joint.
 While a severe sprain will heal in a week or two and pain will subside, a fractured ankle will continue to hurt until the injury is treated.

 It is important to see a physician right away following any ankle injury.
 The doctor will examine your foot and ankle region, looking for dislocation, and may order x-rays or imaging tests to determine the extent of the injury.
 Because every ankle fracture is unique, treatment will vary depending on the severity of your injury.
 On average, a fractured ankle will require 4-8 weeks to heal.

 Minor fractures can be managed as an ankle sprain and treated using the R.I.C.E. guidelines of rest, ice, compression, and elevation.

 Serious fractures are always treated with immobilization, where the ankle and foot are protected with a cast to allow the bone(s) to heal.
 Your doctor may recommend a “walking cast”, which will allow your foot to bear weight, or a non-weight bearing cast, which will require the use of crutches to move around.

 Depending on the severity of the fracture and degree of discomfort experienced after the injury, your doctor may also prescribe pain medication.

 If the bones in the ankle joint cannot be realigned, or if any bone has broken through the skin of the ankle, surgical intervention might be necessary.
 Your surgeon will select the procedure that is appropriate for the injury.

-If you have sustained a serious ankle injury, make sure to contact Ottawa Foot Practice as soon as possible.
+If you have sustained a serious ankle injury, make sure to contact Ottawa Foot Clinic as soon as possible.
 The earlier an ankle fracture is diagnosed the sooner treatment can begin.